IBM/CodeEngine/experimental/serverless-fleets/tutorials/docling/README.md

 1. the arguments in commands.jsonl to `--num-threads 6`
 2. the cpu per task to `--cpu 6`
 Now, with `--max-scale 4` you would only get a single worker.
 Modify `--max-scale 8` to get 2 workers, each processing 4 docling commands.

+#### Run with a Serverless GPU

+Run `./run_gpu` to launch the docling commands on a GPU.
+This example, is bringing up a single `gx3-24x120x1l40s` and runs the 11 pdfs sequentially.

 ### Step 4 - Download results